LarryNaaa/Technical-Summary/Springboot.md

 ### Controller
 **Web控制层: 导入service层，调用service方法，controller通过接受前端传来的参数进行业务操作，在返回一个制定的路径或数据表。**

+### Annotations

+#### @Bean
+indicates that a method produces a bean to be managed by Spring.

+#### @Service
+indicates that an annotated class is a service class.

+#### @Repository
+indicates that an annotated class is a repository, which is an abstraction of data access and storage.

+#### @Configuration
+indicates that a class is a configuration class that may contain bean definitions.

+#### @Controller
+marks the class as web controller, capable of handling the requests.

+#### @RequestMapping
+maps HTTP request with a path to a controller method.

+#### @Autowired
+marks a constructor, field, or setter method to be autowired by Spring dependency injection.

+#### @SpringBootApplication
+enables Spring Boot autoconfiguration and component scanning.

 #### @RestController
 It's a convenience annotation that combines @Controller and @ResponseBody – which eliminates the need to annotate every request handling method of the controller class with the @ResponseBody annotation.